It’s a story wrought in the deepest pit of marketing despair.

 Now there’s one more thing we need to discuss when it comes to keywords.

-If you’re wondering how the competition is performing with their rankings and content, head over to BuzzSumo.
+If you’re wondering how the competition is performing with their rankings and content, head back to the Ubersuggest home page and enter their URL.

-BuzzSumo and Google Trends will help you understand which topics are hot right now and which aren’t.
-Focus on high-volume topics and high-volume keywords and your #1 ranking will thank you for it.
+A thorough review will help you understand which keywords your competitors are targeting.
+This will give you a better idea of where to focus your efforts.
+Target high-volume topics and high-volume keywords and your #1 ranking will thank you for it.

 2. Your website isn’t set up for conversion